mattermost/docs/source/install/ee-install.rst

  - Run `sudo gitlab-ctl reconfigure` to apply the updated setting

 2. Install Mattermost using `one of the guides above <https://docs.mattermost.com/install/ee-install.html#installing-enterprise-edition>`_.
-3. Migrate the database to your new Enterprise Edition instance at GitLab's Mattermost database.
+3. Migrate the database used by GitLab Mattermost for your new Enterprise Edition instance.
 4. (Optional) Set up `GitLab slash command integration <https://docs.gitlab.com/ee/user/project/integrations/mattermost_slash_commands.html>`_ with your Mattermost instance.

 If you need to migrate Team Edition prior to install, `please follow the migration guide. <http://docs.mattermost.com/administration/migrating.html>`_